 Taking care of your residential or commercial sauna heater is easy and will make it last for many years.
-For heaters with internal rocks in between heating elements, simply inspecting and re-setting rocks will help avoid costly element replacement, excessive use of high cost energy and sauna down time.
+For heaters with internal rocks in between heating elements, simply inspecting and reseating rocks will help avoid costly element replacement, excessive use of high-cost energy and sauna downtime.
 After many heating/cooling cycles and having water poured over them, the sauna heater stones will shift, compacting closer together in the rock bay.
 Rocks will also eventually crack and crumble which causes further compaction.

 Compacted sauna rocks limit proper air circulation which supplies most of the heat in a sauna through convection.
 Because air flow is stifled, the sauna may take much longer to heat up to temperature than it used to, resulting in excessive energy consumption and higher operating costs.
-At the same time, moisture is trapped next to heating elements that can cause corrosion and eventually element failure.
+Additionally, moisture is trapped next to heating elements that can cause corrosion and eventually element failure.

-Commercial saunas should have rocks re-set every 2 to 3 months to minimize energy consumption and repair maintenance costs.
+Commercial saunas should have rocks reseated every 2-3 months to minimize energy consumption and repair maintenance costs.
 Your guests will thank you for a sauna that heats up quickly and provides a better sauna experience.
-Residential saunas used a few times a week should have rocks re-set at least once a year.
+Residential saunas used several times per week should have rocks reseated at least once per year.

 Read more about Sauna Heater Tips and Tricks

 *Photo shows element damage caused from compacted rocks trapping moisture.